Mike Davis Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Recent Performances

-- In last week's matchup against the Cowboys, Davis carried the ball four times for 18 yards (4.5 yards per carry).
+- Davis put together an 18-yard rushing performance in last week's matchup with the Cowboys, carrying the ball four times (averaging 4.5 yards per carry).

-- Over his last three games, Davis has rushed for 75 yards (25.0 per game) on 22 carries.
+- Over his last three outings, Davis has run for 75 yards on 22 carries (25.0 ypg), with zero touchdowns.

 Davis' Atlanta Teammates